-This is a good question and there are a number of reasons.
-Remember that a large committee, made up of stakeholders from around our region grappled with these issues before presenting the recommendation to our Board of Ed.
-What we collectively recognized was that both of these older buildings had major long term issues and would require millions of dollars to renovate.
+Both of these older buildings had major long term issues and maintenance needsand would require millions of dollars to renovate.
 While the renovation costs initially may be lower than new construction, over the long term, the building(s) would continue to need far more ongoing maintenance and be far less efficient than a new building.
 While these practical reasons are important, we also strongly considered the educational needs of our kids.
 As anyone can imagine, education (like most things) looked FAR different in the 1950's when these buildings were designed and opened than it does today.
 A new building will have design considerations to incorporate our growing understanding of how children learn.